suffolklibraries/sljekyll/_events/hadleigh-2019-01-27-super-happy-sunday.md

 breadcrumb: y
 ---

-Join us for adult colouring or children's crafts.
-Feel free to bring along your own craft project and get creative while making new friends as part of [Super Happy Sunday](/news/super-happy-sunday/).
+Join us for adult colouring or children's crafts, or bring in your own craft from home to work on in a relaxing environment with others for [Super Happy Sunday](/news/super-happy-sunday/).

+We also have [Yoga](/events/hadleigh-2019-01-27-yoga/) and [meditation](/events/hadleigh-2019-01-27-meditation/) taster sessions and wellbeing book displays.